 A Kubernetes environment is termed a cluster.
 It includes one or more nodes.
 A node is simply a machine that will run your containers.
 It could be physical hardware or a VM.

-As well as nodes, the cluster also has a control plane.
-The control plane coordinates the entire cluster’s operations.
-It schedules new containers onto available nodes and provides the API server that you interact with.
+The cluster has nodes and a control plane.
+The control plane coordinates the entire cluster’s operations, schedules new containers onto available nodes and provides the API server that you interact with.
 It’s possible to run a cluster with multiple control plane instances to create a highly available setup with greater resiliency.

 Kubectl is usually the final piece in a functioning Kubernetes environment.
 You’ll need this CLI to interact with your cluster and its objects.
 Once your cluster’s set up, you can also install the official dashboard or a third-party solution to control Kubernetes from a GUI.